Vicious (Tate McRae song)

-"Vicious" is a song by Canadian singer Tate McRae, featuring vocals from American rapper Lil Mosey.
+"Vicious" is a song by Canadian singer Tate McRae featuring American rapper Lil Mosey.
 It was released on June 19, 2020 through RCA Records.
-The song was written by the two artists, alongside producer Mark Nilan, and James Abrahart and Victoria Zaro.
+The song was written by the two artists alongside James Abrahart, Victoria Zaro, and producer Mark Nilan.

 Background

 In a press statement, McRae said, "Super stoked to be dropping 'vicious' featuring Lil Mosey.
 I've always been a fan of his work, so it's super dope to have a rapper like him jump on this record.
 Soooo excited for everyone to hear what we've been working on!!"

 She also filmed the music video herself at home during isolation, which is intertwined with animations that see her transform into her alter ego and enter another universe.